 - (A) Judicial Qualifications Polls.
 The Judicial Council may conduct judicial qualifications polls in such form and manner as may be prescribed by the Council and cause the same to be circulated among the members of the Alaska Bar Association.
-The poll should be relevant to criteria listed in Article 1, Section 1 of these bylaws.
+The poll should be relevant to criteria listed in Article I, Section 2 of these bylaws.
 If the Alaska Bar Association conducts a qualifications poll satisfactory to the Council, the Council may recognize such poll.
 The Judicial Council may conduct such other surveys and evaluations of candidates' qualifications as may be deemed appropriate. - (B) Investigation.
 The Council and its staff shall investigate the background, experience, and other qualifications of an applicant under consideration for a judicial or a public defender vacancy, and may call witnesses before it for such purposes. - (C) Candidate Interviews; Expenses.
-The Council may, when and where it deems desirable, conduct a personal interview with one, some, or all applicants for any judicial or public defender vacancy.
-Candidates requested to appear before the Council for such interviews shall appear in person; when, however, a candidate for good cause shown is unable to personally attend such interview, the Council may arrange for an interview by telephone or other electronic communication means with such applicant, and such alternative interview as may be appropriate, including but not limited to interview of such candidate by a committee of the Council at such other time and place as may be convenient.
-A candidate may choose to be interviewed publicly or in executive session, to protect the candidate's privacy interests consistent with Alaska's Open Meetings Act.
+The Council may, when and where it deems desirable, conduct interviews with one, some, or all applicants for any judicial or public defender vacancy.
+The Council will conduct interviews in person but when a candidate is unable to attend the in-person interview, the Council may arrange for a telephonic or other alternative interview.
+The Council may conduct interviews by a committee of the Council at other times and places when necessary.
+A candidate may choose to be interviewed publicly or in executive session, to protect the candidate's privacy interests consistent with Alaska law.
 The choice to interview publicly or in executive session will have no bearing on the Council's evaluation of the candidate's qualifications.

-A candidate's expenses for judicial or public defender office are that candidate's responsibility.
+A candidate's interview expenses for judicial or public defender office are that candidate's responsibility.
 The Council may reimburse candidates for travel expenses in the Council's discretion.
-The cost of a telephone interview requested by the Council shall be paid by the Council.
+The cost of a telephone interview or other alternative interview requested by the Council shall be paid by the Council.

 Section 4.
-Nomination Procedure; Recommendation of Best Qualified Candidates
+Nomination Procedure; Recommendation of Most Qualified Candidates

-The Council shall select two or more candidates who stand out as the most qualified under the criteria set out in Article I, Section 1 of these bylaws, considering (a) other candidates who have applied; (b) the position applied for; and (c) the community in which the position is to be located.
+As required by the Alaska Constitution Article IV, Section 5, and Alaska law,4 the Council shall select two or more candidates who stand out as the most qualified under the criteria set out in Article I, Section 2 of these bylaws.
 The names of the selected candidates shall be submitted to the governor in alphabetical order; but if the Council's vote does not result in selecting at least two applicants who are sufficiently qualified, the Council shall decline to submit any names and will re-advertise the position.